openskies-sh/mavlink-aerobridge/README.md

 ### Cross Platform Client

 1. Download and unzip the repository
-2. Go to the `py_aerobridge_mavlink` folder
+2. Go to the folder `cd py_aerobridge_mavlink`
-3. Install the dependencies by using pip e.g. `pip install -r requirements.txt`
+3. Install the dependencies by using pip e.g. `pip install -r requirements.txt`, this will install pymavlink and other libraries
 4. Launch the user interface `python aerobridge_connector.py`

 ### Windows Client